zifengyu/PerfLogViewer/README.md

 Refer to http://stackoverflow.com/questions/292548/how-do-you-build-an-swt-application-with-maven for more details.

-2. Run the following Maven command to execute the program mvn exec:java -Dexec.mainClass="cn.alan.perflogviewer.viewer.MainWindow"
+2. Run the following Maven command to generate distribution under target\PerfLogViewer folder mvn package